 Polished Paper edits a variety of documents from academic papers to screenplays.
 Consequently, they hire editors from diverse backgrounds covering a wide range of fields, including business, nursing, and science.

 If you have an excellent mastery of the English language and the expertise to buff up a rough diamond, register and take their 35 question editor test.
 Applicants are encouraged to use resources such as popular style guides (available for free download here).

 Remote.co shares “all things remote work.”
 You’ll learn about companies hiring remote workers, get your questions answered by peers, browse useful online courses (many of which are free), and find remote jobs.

-Many of the editing jobs listed here are permanent and contract positions, but all are remote.
+Many of the editing gigs listed here are permanent and contract positions, but every one of them is a remote job.
 Experience is often required so be sure to have a robust portfolio; if you haven’t got it in years, prove it with ability.

 How Do You Get a Job Editing?

 When you’re a beginner it can be hard to know how to open the door to a new career.

 The good news is that anyone with the passion and know-how can make money editing just as easy as they can make money writing.